What do we mean by Roman medicine?

 Roman medicine is really West Asian and African medicine.
 That’s because most of the great doctors of the Roman Empire lived in West Asia (in Turkey and Syria), or in Africa (in Egypt), not in Europe.

 Like the Greeks, Roman doctors believed in the four humors and the power of blood-letting.
 That was mostly wrong.
 But Roman doctors also used many Indian herbal medicines.
 Some they grew in the Roman Empire and others they brought by ship from India.
-And some of those Indian medicines probably did help cure people.
+They probably used zinc to cure eye infections, and they used copper as medicine too.
+Some of those Indian medicines probably did help cure people.

 Ptolemy thought (wrongly) that invisible rays came out of your eyes to hit objects, like radar, instead of light entering your eyes.